jstep21/dnd-notes/dnd.md

 prevent him from attacking her.
 In a futile effort, Jake casts zone of truth.
 She blocks the spell.
 She tells Jake

 > There's something you can do for me.
 There are two floating cities above Nalu, _Ogen_ and _Mesna_, one of which
->  holds something of great value to Jake.
+>  holds something of great value to me.

 The item she's looking for is a jeweled dagger that belonged to the father of the two jeweled cities floating in the sky.
 The dagger is protected by a corrupted mage name _Dacogen_, who is the son of the former king of the jeweled cities.